mehdi6510/UserManagement/README.md

 The jar file contains embeded Apache Tomcat web server and serve the http requests on port 8080.

 ## Interacting with the application

-If you run app on dev mode ,you can use the application with this url:
+If you run app on development mode ,you can use the application with this url:

 ```
 http://localhost:4200/